 10. Take up some easy organised exercise

-Here is the list of fitness apps that have been approved by the NHS.
+Try these fitness apps that have been approved by the NHS.
 Look for one that could be suitable in pregnancy.

-Stuck at your desk feeling uncomfy and achy?
-Have a go at our simple exercises - you don’t even need to leave your desk.
+Stuck at your desk feeling uncomfortable and achy?
+Have a go at our simple pregnancy excises - you don’t even need to leave your desk.

 Many people find it helps to set exercise goals to help them stay fit during pregnancy.